centaurialpha/quaternions/README.md

 # quaternions
 Library for dealing with quaternions.
-Based on github.com/satellogic/quaternions.
+Based on [quaternions by Satellogic](https://github.com/satellogic/quaternions).

 _ToDo_